totomitjans/gamelist/README.md

 `EDIT_PASSWORD` is the password you will type in the app to unlock **Edit mode** and change your site settings and theme.

 Use **Secret** for all integration keys/tokens.
-Do not put them in `wrangler.toml`, do not commit them to GitHub, and do not share them publicly.
+Do not share them publicly or add them as plain text.

 Now **continue** the setup until you reach **Recommended Integrations**.
 The next integrations are **required** to make it all work properly, but the recommended ones will help you improve your experience a bit more.